sanjib-sen/WebLaTex/README.md

 ## Grammarly

-This editor has built in grammarly support for `.tex` files.
-If you want to use grammarly for other files, Go to `./.devcontainer/devcontainer.json` and add your file extension in the
+This editor has built-in Grammarly support for `.tex` and `md` files.
+If you want to use Grammarly for other files, Go to `./.devcontainer/devcontainer.json` and add your file extension in the

   ```json
     "grammarly.files.include": ["*.tex", ".YourFileExtension"]